gorrilla10101/SecuringApi/README.md

 # SecuringApi

-An example of securing and authorizing APIs using Jwt Bearer tokens and Role Based Access (RBAC)
+This is an example of securing .net apis with OIDC and Bearer tokens.
+All Apis are protected by default requiring a valid, unexpired token and a specific audience.

 # MainAPI

-The MainApi is the entrypoint to the system.
+The MainAPI is the entry point to the system.
 It is the only publicly exposed API.
-The MainAPI doesn't check roles, it verifies that the token is valid and includes an Audience for MainApi.
-It passes the token to the other APIs to handle any further authorization.
-If MainApi was more than an orchestrator then it may have it's own authorization mechanis.
+The swagger UI is used to represent an "application" that would be using the APIs.
+Instead of using a JWT Bearer token like the other APIs do, it leverages OpenId Connect and Cookie authentication.
+Utilizing this mechanism for application apis removes the need to store the token directly on the browser, in a readable format.

+This implementation stores the access_token in an encrypted cookie.
+It is also possible to configure a session store and just send an Opaque cookie which is more secure but harder to scale.

+MainApi does not apply strict authorization rules.
+It requires a valid user but otherwise leaves authorization to the services.
+It has two endpoints `/Report` and `/Settings/GetAllSettings`

+## /Report
+The `/Report` endpoint represents an order sensitive request where it makes a call to `/client/{clientid}/` to get client data that is passed to the `/report` endpoint.

+## /Settings/GetAllSettings
+The `Settings/GetAllSettings` makes a call to `/client/{clientId}/settings` and `/Report/Settings?clientId={clientId}`.
+Since these calls are not dependent on each other it uses Task.WhenAll to allow them to be called simultaneously.

 # Client Service

-The client API is an API that will be used to manage client data.
-The ClientService checks for the role ClientReader.
+The client service uses a Jwt Bearer token with a ClientService audience for validating the token.
+It has two endpoints `GET /Client/{ClientId}` which is protected by an authorization policy called `CanGetClientInfo`and requires a role.
+The second endpoing is `GET /client/{clientId}/settings` which is protected by a different policy called `CanReadClientSettings`

 # Report Service

-The Report Api will represent an API responsible for generating reports.
-The report service uses ReportCreator and ReportReader roles to authorize a user.
-The ReportCreator allows the reports to be created while the reader allows them to be viewed.
-Being a ReportCreator does not guarantee that you can see the report.

-# Authentication.Extensions

-Project for creating a standardize authentication process for Apis.
+The report service uses a Jwt Bearer token with a ReportService audience for validating the token.
+It has two endpoints `POST /Report` which is protected by an authorization policy called `CanGenerateReport`and requires a role.
+The second endpoing is `/Report/Settings?clientId={clientId}` which is protected by a different policy called `CanReadReportSettings`

 # keycloak

 Keycloak is an identity provider capable or handling OIDC and SAMl authentication.
 There is a tenant called MyRealm that is used by the APIs to validate the JWT tokens using the .wellknown endpoints for configuration.

-## Master Realm

-The master realm in keycloak acts as the "SuperAdmin" and is the only realm capable of accessing and managing other realms.
-The username and password is *admin*.
-Realms are what keycloak calls tenants.

-## MyRealm

-MyRealm is the realm used for the application.
-MainApi, ClientService and ReportService are registered as clients but they can't authenticate themselves.
-They are used to group roles together inside of keycloak.
-The ExampleApplication is a client with *Direct Access Grant* also known as the Resource Owner, which allows the username and password to be passed with the client id and secret.
-While the authorization code flow is preferred for user interaction, This is useful for user-less environments and integration tests.

-There is also a test user created with the username and password of testuser.
+The test user credentials are `testuser` for the username and password.

+# dcproj

+Developing software with multiple dependencies can be a pain.
+To simplify this process, I dockerized all the applications and then created a dcproj file in Visual Studios.
+The dcproj file allows you to execute docker compose commands to run your application.
+This allowed me to start all 3 APIs and keycloak together.

+# Running the application (Easy Way)

+1. install docker desktop or rancher desktop
+2. update hosts file so that host.docker.internal points to 127.0.0.1 (localhost)
+3. Run the application using `docker compose up -d` or through Visual Studios.

+Note: Visual Studios changes the project name of the compose file so data does not transfer between the two running methods.